 Inspired by a piece of Prairie-style stained glass, Eden Prairie is my interpretation of that style in a knitted fabric.
 The shawl is worked from the top down, but the construction method is unique.
 Starting with two separate triangles that are joined by a diamond, Eden Prairie grows by alternately working stripes on one side then the other.
 A simple 10-row modified intarsia border heightens the stained glass effect.
 Constructed entirely in garter stitch, not a purl in sight, Eden Prairie is wonderfully squishy!

-If anyone is put off by the idea of intarsia, please look at AgileKnitter’s Eden Prairie (second picture from top).
+If anyone is put off by the idea of intarsia, please look at AgileKnitter’s Eden Prairie on the left.
 She simplified the shawl by leaving out all the intarsia.
 I think it’s lovely!

 Size: 60” wide x 26” deep